software-mansion-labs/react-native-turbo-demo/packages/navigation/README.md

 ## Nested navigators

 You are also able to use [complex navigator](https://reactnavigation.org/docs/configuring-links#handling-nested-navigators) structures inside your app.
-Just make sure that your navigation definition and linking object matches.
+Just make sure that your navigation definition and linking object match.

 ## Example app